INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 READ MORE: Guide to the Best Japanese furniture stores (including Nitori and Ikea)

-Japanese Bento Lunch Boxes
+No.2: Japanese Bento Lunch Boxes

 Buying a Japanese bento box, or three, is a good idea.